How to get started using Xamarin.Android to develop apps for the latest version of Android.

 When you are prompted with Do you wish to create a custom hardware profile [no] you can enter no and accept the default hardware profile.
 If you say yes, avdmanager will prompt you with a list of questions for customizing the hardware profile.

 After you avdmanager to create your virtual device, it will be included in the device pull-down menu:

-For more information about configuring an Android emulator for testing and debugging, see Android SDK Emulator.
+For more information about configuring an Android emulator for testing and debugging, see Debugging on the Android Emulator.